Ab-Rincon/PBGCBillingAutomation/ReadMe.md

  - It's necessary to have excel installed prior to running the application.

 ## Developer Section
+ - Ensure the version is updated in `.github/workflows/ci.yml` when creating new versions

 ### To-Do List
  - Rename overbilled section: time mistmatch